 Submissions must not perform explicit input and output operations; instead data must only be exchanged through the interfaces specified in the task statement.
 In particular, direct access to any file, including standard input or standard output, is forbidden (though writing to standard error is allowed).

-As Java Virtual Machine uses multiple threads internally, using multiple threads is allowed in all programming languages.
+Using multiple threads is allowed.
 Note that the running time of the submission will be counted as a sum of running times of all threads.
 E.g. if there were two threads running for 5 seconds each (thus, the program finishes in 5 seconds), then the running time of the submission will be 10 seconds.

 Each task will be divided into several subtasks, each worth a portion of the total points.